-Worship indoors, outdoors, and online are all taking place this coming Sunday, November 15, 2020.
-We have enjoyed a highly successful and very inspirational relaunch of indoor worship these last two weekends.
-We have received many inquiries, for which we are immensely grateful.
-We want to be completely clear that all three forms of worship will take place – indoor in the sanctuary at 9:00 a.m., livestreaming online begonning at 9:00 a.m. (and later viewed as a recording), and drive-in at 10:30 a.m.
+Worship indoors, and online are currently taking place.
+We have enjoyed a highly successful and very inspirational relaunch of indoor worship and have received many inquiries, for which we are immensely grateful.
+Indoor worship takes place in the sanctuary at 9:00 a.m., livestreaming online beginning at 9:00 a.m. (and later viewed as a recording).
 Our Regathering Task Force has prepared the following answers to questions we have heard.
 Thank you for your questions, and please let us know if you have more of them so that we can be as supportive and transparent as possible.

 How will I know for sure if indoor worship is cancelled or postponed?

 Pastor Nik is the only person authorized to make this decision.
 If you do not receive a legitimate, verifiable message from Pastor Nik or someone acting on his behalf, presume that indoor worship will still happen.
 If you hear it may be cancelled or postponed, contact the church office to verify its status.
 If someone tells you that it has been cancelled or postponed, ask where the person heard it, and recommend that the person call the church office to confirm if it is accurate information.